LitoMore/litomore.me/content/posts/2024-10-29-how-does-the-windows-r-scam-work.md

 Let's look directly at their code to see what is executed during the process.

 First, let's use [cURL] to obtain the source code of the target URL.
-I'm using an [example domain] here in case you enter the trap by accident.
+I'm using an [example domain] here in case you accidentally enter the trap.

 ```bash
 curl https://example.com/captcha.html